TheAttentionSeeker5050/nodejs-htmx-web-worker-example/Readme.md

-# HTMX File Download with Completion Animation
+# HTMX File Download with Completion Wheel Animation

-This project demonstrates the use of **Node.js**, **Express**, **HTMX**, and **Web Workers** to create a simple file download application with a visually appealing progress indicator.
+This project demonstrates the use of **Node.js**, **Express**, **HTMX**, and **Web Workers** to create a file download application with a visually engaging progress indicator.
 The app features a completion wheel animation that fills up as the download progresses, alongside a textual display of the percentage and file size.

 ---

 ## Features

-- **Dynamic Progress Animation**: A completion wheel that visually fills up based on the download progress.
+- **Dynamic Progress Animation**: A visually engaging completion wheel fills up based on the download progress.
-- **File Size Display**: Shows the percentage of the file downloaded and the current size in MB/KB/GB.
+- **File Size Display**: Shows the percentage of the file downloaded and the size in MB/KB/GB.
-- **Web Workers**: Leverages a web worker for downloading the file and tracking the progress without blocking the main thread.
+- **Web Workers**: Background file downloading and progress tracking without blocking the main thread.
+- **Dynamic Video List**: Automatically generates download buttons for video files in the `/public/files` directory.
 - **Responsive Design**: Styled with a modern green and grayish accent palette using **SASS**.
 - **HTMX Integration**: Enables dynamic UI updates without full page reloads.